Deep dive into nation’s history and civics teaching earns mixed report card on race issues

 A conservative think tank that promotes educational excellence has found that students in all 50 states are expected to learn about slavery, Jim Crow laws and the civil rights movement, despite claims that public schools gloss over those matters.

-The Thomas B. Fordham Institute’s 400-page study of civics and U.S. history standards was released after the nation’s two largest teachers unions endorsed critical race theory as part of curricula and accused detractors of trying to hide harm to Blacks and immigrants.
+The Thomas B. Fordham Institute released its 400-page study of civics and U.S. history standards after the nation’s two largest teachers unions endorsed critical race theory as part of curricula and accused detractors of trying to hide harm to Blacks and immigrants.

 “On the hot-button issues it turned out fairly balanced,” said Fordham Institute President Chester Finn.
 “Our problems were where we found skimpy standards, or the expectations were too low or they were missing context.”